 Earlier this year we put out Midnight Shine’s third album, High Road, and it’s the first time in my music career I set out to purposely write an entire album.

-Once we started talking to producers and sending them demos, it was reassuring to know there were some amazing people interested in working with us.
+Once we started talking to producers and sending out demos, it was reassuring to know there were some amazing people interested in working with us.
 This lead to many exciting moments in the recording studio, and great relationships with people I’ve since grown very fond of.

-Darren eventually lead us to John-Angus as a producer, and we found him to be down to earth, focused, and friendly.
+Darren ultimately lead us to John-Angus as a producer, and we found him to be down to earth, focused, and friendly.
 He brought so much to the recording process, and just when you thought he had run out of ideas, he’d pull something more out of his bag of tricks.
 It was an unbelievable experience working with him, and I learned a great deal.

 Jesse O’Brien came into the studio to lay down keys, and I was so impressed with the ideas he brought.
 It turns out that Jesse is one of the best keyboardists/pianists in the business, and tours with artists like Colin James and Tom Wilson.
-He’s in big demand, and we’re grateful he lent his talents to our album.
+He’s in big demand, and we’re grateful he lent his talents to the album.

-My bandmates in Midnight Shine, Zach Tomatuk and Stan Louttit, both brought their A-game to High Road.
-The album would not be nearly as cool without Zach’s slick licks on guitar, and bassist Stan Louttit’s deep tones and whole lotta sexy.
-In the end, I couldn’t be more pleased with how High Road turned out.
+Last, but not least… my Midnight Shine bandmates Zach Tomatuk and Stan Louttit both brought their A-game – and more – to High Road.
+The album would not be nearly as cool without Zach’s slick licks on guitar, and Stan’s deep bass tones and whole lotta sexy.
+And Midnight Shine’s sound would not be what it is without these two.